2004 United States presidential election in South Carolina

 The 2004 United States presidential election in South Carolina took place on November 2, 2004, as part of the 2004 United States presidential election which took place throughout all 50 states and D.C.
 Voters chose eight representatives, or electors to the Electoral College, who voted for president and vice president.

 South Carolina was won by incumbent President George W. Bush by a 17.08% margin of victory.
 Prior to the election, all 12 news organizations considered this a state Bush would win, or otherwise a red state.
 No Democrat had won this state since 1976.
 On election day, Bush won a majority of the counties and congressional districts in the state.
 The results were very similar to the state's results in 2000, and very similar to the results in neighboring Georgia this election, although Democratic Senator John Edwards of the bordering state of North Carolina was chosen as the vice presidential nominee.
 Bush won Greenville County, the largest county in the state, by a margin of 33.23%.

-Primaries
+Democratic primary

-For both parties in 2004, South Carolina's was the first primary in a Southern state and the first primary in a state in which African Americans make up a sizable percentage of the electorate.
+South Carolina's was the first primary in a Southern state and the first primary in a state in which African Americans make up a sizable percentage of the electorate.

 The Democratic primary was held on February 3, with 45 delegates at stake.
 It was held on the same day as six other primaries and caucuses.

 South Carolina's 45 delegates to the 2004 Democratic National Convention were awarded proportionally based on the results of the primary.
 The state also sent ten superdelegates.

+As of the 2024 presidential election, this is the last time, in a non-incumbent Democratic primary, that the winner of South Carolina did not win the nomination.